zDevelopers/UHPlugin/README.md

 ### Others

  - `/uh freeze` : used to (un)freeze the entire game or some players.
+ - `/uh tp <team|spectators>` : teleports a team or the spectators to a given location.
  - `/uh finish` : broadcasts the winner(s) of the game, and sends some fireworks!
+ - **Team-chat commands**
     - `/t <message>` : sends a private message to the entire team of the sender.
+    - `/togglechat` : toggles the chat between the main chat and the private team chat.
+    - `/togglechat <team ...>` : enters the private team chat of another team.
+    - `/g <message>` : sends a message to the main chat.
  - `/uh about` : prints informations about the plugin and the translations.

 ### Permissions

  - `uh.build`:  allows an user to build before the beginning of the game.
 Default: operator.
+ - `uh.teamchat.self`: allows an user to send a private message to his own team.
+Default: everyone.
+ - `uh.teamchat.others`: allows an user to enter into the private chat of another team.
+Default: operator.
  - `uh.<command>`: allows an user to use the command `/uh <command>`.
 Default: operator.

-If you don't want to bother with permissions: the operators can do anything; the non-ops, nothing (except play and execute `/t <message>`).
+If you don't want to bother with permissions: the operators can do anything; the non-ops, nothing (except play and use the team-chat with `/t`, `/togglechat` and `/g` — not `/togglechat <team ...>`).

 ## Installation